AI Automation Β· Workflow

 LinkedIn signals

-PhantomBuster extracts commenters, likers, and post engagers from LinkedIn on a schedule, giving you a fresh, signal-qualified lead list every time a relevant post generates activity in your category.
+PhantomBuster extracts commenters, likers, and post engagers from LinkedIn on a schedule, giving you a fresh, signal-qualified lead list on every relevant post.

 Post engagers Scheduled runs Zapier/Make sync